oschrenk/notes/aws.md

 [AWS Service Health Dashboard](http://status.aws.amazon.com/)

 ## I am
 To later filter for things created by you, this is your owner id.
-Well….. un fortunately that is some sort of group not you yourself.
+Well….. un fortunately that is some sort of group not yourself.
 Ugh.

 ```
 aws iam get-user | jq -r .User.Arn | cut -d ':' -f 5